townofdon/javascript-primer/course-material/00-about-the-course/about-the-course.md

 - Most tutorials only cover the bare essentials
 - Real-world application - be able to answer "will I ever actually use this?"
-- Accumulated nuggets of wisdom from 8+ years in the industry
+- Accumulated nuggets of wisdom from 10+ years in the industry
 - Avoid common pain points (learn from my dumb mistakes - FOR FREE!)
 - My chance to assimilate others to my coding philosophy:
   - If you can do it right the first time with minimal extra effort, DO IT
-  - Clean code saves lives
+  - Avoid needless over-engineering
   - Write maintainable code for other devs (and future-you)
   - Null-check unless you're 120% sure
   - Never trust user input